mongodb/docs/mms/source/install.rst

 ~~~~~~~~~~~~~~~~~~~

 Take this opportunity to explore the MMS interface.
 Click on a host's
 name to view the data collected by MMS.
-The title section of the page
-conveys the hostname and port of the monitored server, the type of
-node, shard or replica information, and the version of MongoDB that
-the host runs.
-In the sub-header area there are a number of controls
-to interact with the data display.
-Use the "``i``" button at the end
-of this row for more information regarding the graph display.

-Continue to the :doc:`usage guide </usage>` for an overview of the MMS
+Continue to the :doc:`usage
+guide </usage>` for an overview of the MMS console.
+If you have more
-console.
-If you have more questions about deployment and
+questions about deployment and architectures, consider the
-architectures, consider the :doc:`deployment guide </deployment>`.
+:doc:`deployment guide </deployment>`.